 Switch between the basic and expanded Save sheets a few times by clicking the disclosure button.
 Make sure that you see and understand the difference between what you see in the Where menu in a basic Save sheet and what you see in the Where menu in an expanded Save sheet.

 (The buttons look like their counterparts in Finder windows.)
 In icon view, you double-click a folder to open it.
 List and Cover Flow views offer disclosure triangles for folders and disks, so single-click the disclosure triangles of folders to see their contents.
-In column view, you click an item on the left to see its contents on the right, just as you do in a column-view Finder window.
+In column view, you click an item on the left to see its contents on the right, just as you do in a column-view Finder window.4.
+Select the folder where you want to save your file in the Where pop-up menu or Sidebar.

 You can also use the Forward and Back buttons or the Sidebar, both available only in an expanded Save dialog, to conveniently navigate your disk.
 Many of these navigation aids work just like the ones in the Finder; flip back to Chapter 5 for more details.
 You can enlarge the Save sheet to see more the same way you enlarge a Finder window: Drag an edge or corner of the sheet.